dugajean/pouch/README.md

 }
 ```

-Now all `Baz` instances will be valid and any time it's seeked via a parameter, the instance with the name _Baz Name_ will be provided.
+Now all `Baz` instances will be valid and any time it's seeked via a parameter the instance with the name _Baz Name_ will be provided.

 --------

-Constructor arguments will also be automatically injected, unless manually overrided.
+Constructor object arguments will also be automatically injected, unless manually overrided like above.

 You can always manually bind data to the container using `Pouch::bind($key, $dataClosure)` and also resolve anything from the container using `Pouch::resolve($key)`.